Bangor University - North Wales Clinical Psychology Programme

 Welsh speaking trainees are often allocated placements where they can use the Welsh language clinically and where possible with supervisors.

-• Adult Mental Health: including secondary care mental health services, stepped care service, inpatient services, eating disorder service, perinatal mental health, substances misuse services, early onset psychosis service.
+- Adult Mental Health: including secondary care mental health services, stepped care service, inpatient services, eating disorder service, perinatal mental health, substances misuse services, early intervention psychosis service.

-• Health Clinical Psychology: including renal care, pain management, diabetes, chronic fatigue services, oncology and palliative care, paediatric services, critical care, inherited bleeding disorders, artificial limb service, musculoskeletal service.
+- Health Clinical Psychology: including renal care, pain management, diabetes, chronic fatigue services, oncology and palliative care, paediatric services, critical care, inherited bleeding disorders, artificial limb service, musculoskeletal service, weight management, cochlear implants.

 Placement agreements are negotiated by the supervisor and you, in conjunction with programme staff.